the-scream_westmountmag

 3. Acceptance-oriented approaches

-Acceptance-oriented approaches apply to situations where you have no power to change what happens, and where situations are genuinely bad.
+Acceptance-oriented approaches apply to situations where you have no power to change what happens and where conditions are genuinely bad.

 To build your defences against stress: